bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 A list-expression is recognized by the presence of a set of brackets around an item.

-The following example would have produced a total of 22 points, with the first point being 0, and the last point being 10, and additional 20 points generated between 0 and 10 such that the distance between any two neighboring points is the same.

-    \var a[] = [0!20!10]

-Within a list expression, it could be many different forms.
-The previous form is know as list-spread-form, which expresses a list of at two items, but could be more.
-The first and last item is the number at the either end, and the middle number expresses how many numbers will be generated in between.

 The list-range-form is another form.
 It comes with two flavors, the one with two colons, and the one with three colons.
 The only difference between the two is that the first one assumes a step of 1, and the second one is computed